The Story of English

-The Story of English is an Emmy Award-winning nine-part television series, produced in 1986, detailing the development of the English language.
+The Story of English is a nine-part documentary series, produced in 1986, detailing the development of the English language.

 The Story of English is also a companion book, also produced in 1986.

 The book and the television series were written by Robert MacNeil, Robert McCrum, and William Cran.
 The book has been revised twice, once in 1993, and again in 2002.

-The documentary series was directed by William Cran, and originally broadcast on BBC and PBS.
-It was co-produced by MacNeil-Lehrer Productions and the BBC, and was principally funded through a grant from General Foods.
+The documentary series was directed by William Cran, and originally broadcast on the BBC, then later on PBS.
+It was co-produced by MacNeil/Lehrer Productions and the BBC, and was principally funded through a grant from General Foods.
 The third episode, "A Muse of Fire", won the 1987 Primetime Emmy Award for Outstanding Individual Achievement - Informational Programming - Writing.
-The series was released as a 5 tape box set in 2001, running 495 minutes.
+The series was released as a 5-tape box set in 2001, running 495 minutes.

 The book and series have been used in university courses.